 Now that you know when to start and have even begun to prepare, below are a few ways to potty train your twins.
 I’ll begin by sharing a general way to potty train, then follow it up with a three-day method as well.

-1. Create a routine of using the potty
+1. Create a routine for using the potty

 For instance, every morning when they wake up, have them sit on the potty to release any pee they may have.
 Keep doing this, even if they have nothing to pee.

 Then, repeat the same process for other transition periods during the day.
-Waking up and peeing is something you and I do every day, so taking your twins at that time makes sense.
+Waking up and peeing is something you and I do every day, so taking them at that time makes sense.
 You can also take them before or after: